Seyi Akiwowo: Recognition and honours

-In 2018 Akiwowo was selected as the Amnesty International Human Rights Defender and as a Stylist magazine Woman of the Week.
-She was featured in Yomi Adegoke's book Slay In Your Lane, as well as on the podcast Busy Being Black.
+In 2018 Akiwowo was selected as the Amnesty International Human Rights Defender and as a Stylist Woman of the Week.
+She was featured in Yomi Adegoke's book Slay in Your Lane, as well as on the podcast Busy Being Black.
 In June 2019 Akiwowo was awarded Digital Leader of the Year.
 She has written for HuffPost and The Guardian.

 In 2019 Akiwowo was chosen as one of Marie Clare's Future Shapers; trailblazers who are working hard to make the world a happier, safer and better place for women.
 In October 2019 Akiwowo was listed in the Evening Standard as one of London's most influential people in the social media stars category.